 Optimized Keywords for KDP

 Finding the best keywords will get your book ranking in the top search results, which means it’ll turn up in front of your customers as they search for the relevant keywords.
-High rankings means more visibility which leads to greater book sales.
+High rankings mean more visibility which leads to greater book sales.
 This makes it easier to promote your book when you already have the best keywords locked into your description and KDP.

 As mentioned, your best tool for this is Dave Chesson’s Publisher Rocket for sorting out great keywords.
 Keywords that rank in the Amazon algorithm will drive the right traffic to your book.
 This accumulates into book sales.